Energy Storage Manufacturing Analysis

 NREL’s analysis work on energy storage manufacturing is critical to support the scale-up of renewable energy technology production while limiting impacts on the environment by identifying options to increase opportunities for recycling in the future.

 Analyzing energy storage options is increasing in importance as grid mixes transition to renewable and intermittent energy sources.
-NREL’s strategic analysis team focuses on these research areas to support the U.S. Department of Energy's Advanced Manufacturing and Industrial Decarbonization Offices:
+NREL’s strategic analysis team focuses on these research areas to support the U.S. Department of Energy's Industrial Efficiency and Decarbonization Office:

 - Energy storage supply chains and scales